Gravitational Causality and the Self-Stress of Photons: Introduction

 The detailed computation of the form factors is performed via on-shell methods (unitarity cuts, massive spinor-helicity formalism, and dispersion relations), which are computationally powerful and conceptually neat, avoiding the need to deal with gauge-dependent quantities to extract physical observables.
 For wavelengths of the exchanged graviton larger than the charged-particle Compton wavelength $1/m$ in the loop, we recover the classic results of \cite{Drummond:1979pp} (extended to include spin-1 loops), from which the study of causality in the low-energy limit of quantum electrodynamics (QED) coupled to gravity originally started.
 At shorter graviton wavelengths, virtual particles can probe larger regions of spacetime.
 As a result, we show that the sign of the time delay at small impact parameters $b\ll 1/m$ is related to the sign of the QED $\beta$-function contribution from charged particles.

 We find no asymptotic-causality violation for impact parameters larger than the length scale associated to the Landau pole (below which our calculations no longer apply) in spinorial and scalar QED.
 Loops of spin-1 $W$-bosons do not generate a Landau pole\footnote{We are including Higgs bosons to make the theory renormalizable in the absence of gravity.} and give in fact no asymptotic-causality violation because of Sudakov infrared (IR) divergences which exponentiate and suppress the form factor at large momentum transfer.
 Instead, and despite being classically valid, we find that bulk causality is not respected quantum mechanically, within our setup.
-We interpret these results as further evidence that in gravity only boundary data, such as asymptotic time delay, is meaningful quantum mechanically.

 The remainder of this paper is organized as follows.
 In \sref{Tmunu} we calculate the energy-momentum tensor at one loop in the Standard Model and study its properties, including the connection between the gravitational form factors, $\beta$-functions, and IR divergences.
 We also study the Higgs/graviton mixing that contributes to the form factors.
 In \sref{Phaseshiftsection}, we calculate the phase shift by taking the eikonal limit of the amplitudes in the relevant kinematic configuration and computing its Fourier transform to impact parameter space.
-Different limits of the integration are studied analytically at large and small impact parameter. \sref{causality} is devoted study the implications of the one-loop self-stress on the two notions of causality.
+Different limits of the integration are studied analytically at large and small impact parameter. \sref{causality} is devoted to studying the implications of the 1-loop self-stress on the two notions of causality.
 Conclusions and future directions are discussed in \sref{conclusion}.